BitBalloon/middleman-homepage/source/blog/2014-02-19-building-a-mobile-app-with-appery-io-and-bitballoon.md

 Max Katz from [Appery.io](http://appery.io/) made an awesome little tutorial showing how to build a todo app with Appery and BitBalloon.

-Appery is a cloud-based rapid development environment that helps you create cross-platform apps in HTML5 with a drag and drop app builder.
+Appery.io is a cloud-based rapid development environment that helps you create cross-platform apps in HTML5 with a drag and drop app builder.

 <!-- excerpt -->